MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/set-up-common-area-phones.md

 ### IP phone policies

-Phones signed in with accounts that have been assigned a Common Area Phone license will display the common area user interface.
+Phones signed in with accounts that have been assigned a Common Area Phone license will display the common area user experience.

 If you want to override a phone's default interface, consider creating an [IP phone policy](/powershell/module/skype/new-csteamsipphonepolicy?view=skype-ps).
-For example, if a common area phone is used in a public area, set an IP phone policy to restrict searching your organization's Global Address Book and block hotdesking.
+For example, if a common area phone is used in a public area, set an IP phone policy to restrict searching your organization's Global Address Book and block hot-desking.
 See
 [Set Teams Android devices user interface](devices/Teams-Android-devices-user-interface.md) to learn more.

 ### Calling policies

 Call forwarding and simultaneous ring are only available to common area phones with admin permissions.
 See [Calling and call-forwarding in Teams](teams-calling-policy.md) to learn more.

-By default, call park is not enabled for common area phones.
+By default, call park isn't enabled for common area phones.
 You'll need to create a policy to enable it.
 See [Call park and retrieve in Microsoft Teams](call-park-and-retrieve.md) to learn more.

 ## Step 4 - Acquire and assign phone numbers